wiremock/wiremock.org/_studio_docs/request-matching/json.md

 ---

 When stubbing API functions that accept JSON request bodies we may want to return different responses based on the JSON sent.
-MockLab provides two match types to supports this case - `equalToJson` and `matchesJsonPath`, which are described in detail in this article.
+WireMock provides two match types to supports this case - `equalToJson` and `matchesJsonPath`, which are described in detail in this article.